 This is actually a good idea!
 I’ve never done it, but I think it’d better, and might give your family/friends a good idea on what to get you.

 I think it depends on the relationship.
 A wishlist may be easy but not quite the most polite.
 Maybe just bringing items up in conversation would be better.
-But again if your relationship is very open and blunt, then go for the wishlist.posted over 3 years ago
+But again if your relationship is very open and blunt, then go for the wishlist.posted almost 7 years ago

 What my mom usually does is take me shopping and I try things on and show her what I like, then I go off to have a coffee or something and she buys what SHE likes out of that bunch.
 So she knows I will like everything I get, but there’s still a bit of surprise.

-Maybe you could do that with your boyfriend?posted over 3 years ago
+Maybe you could do that with your boyfriend?posted almost 7 years ago